gustavojms/gustavojms/README.md

 # Hello there 👋

-### My name is Gustavo Jose, i am a IFPE student of the Internet Systems course.
-I aspire to become a Web Developer with a focus of being a Back-End expert, but also be capable of working in Front-End.
-I'm currently learning Java Spring Boot for Back-End applications and Docker.
+### My name is Gustavo Jose.
+I am a student of the Internet Systems course at IFPE.
+Currently, I work on the Back-End using Java, the Spring framework, and Postgresql.
+I'm always striving to improve my coding skills and expand my knowledge of web development.

 ## Github Stats
 <div>